gabrielele908/Playwright.E2E/README.md

-testing E2E with playwright.
+Testing E2E with playwright.
-included E2E + API testing and Excel DDT
+included E2E + API testing and using DDT from Excel